 Powder processing machine builder makes use of the cloud

 With a legacy stretching back over 100 years, Hosokawa Micron Ltd (HML) is a grande dame among providers of machines and systems for powder and particle processing.
 However, the company is anything but old-fashioned.
-A case in point is its digitally smart offering based on the leading Industrial Internet of Things (IIoT) as a service solution MindSphere as part of the Xcelerator portfolio.
+A case in point is its digitally smart offering based on MindSphere, the leading industrial IoT as a service solution as part of the Xcelerator portfolio.

 Vitamins and other pharmaceuticals, laundry detergent, metal 3D printing, a cake: at first glance, these things may not seem to have much in common.
 But they do, because they each rely on powder in one form or another.
 Pharmaceutical, chemical, mineral, and food industries need powder processing equipment for their respective businesses.
 And for over 100 years, they have come to count on Hosokawa Micron Ltd. (HML).
 The company enjoys a competitive advantage in the marketplace as a manufacturer of machines for these industries.

 Not willing to rest on its laurels, HML’s management was inspired by a vision to go a step further and stay ahead of the game.
 Therefore, they took the decision to make deeper inroads in the fourth industrial revolution to keep up with big data and analytics demands.
 The challenge was to find solutions in manufacturing that were new and digitally smart, and that would add great value for customers.
 They needed a partner who could help them achieve their new goal.